 Credibility and approachability

 Claiming to be the best simply isn't that convincing.
 Testimonials and case studies do a much better job of demonstrating your ability.
 Press clippings, legal directory rankings and membership of relevant associations all help.
-If you literally wrote the book on property law, let people know.
+If you literally wrote the book on property law, build up your reputation by letting people know.

 Commentary on legal news and guidance on key legal issues can reinforce this impression.
 Lawyers can be reluctant to 'give away' valuable advice, but that's a mistake.
 The advice you are giving away is almost certainly out there anyway and increasingly it is on competitors' websites.
 When people see the advice you are giving for free, it helps to confirm how good the advice they pay for will be.
 This approach of winning clients and instructions by giving away useful information is called content marketing.